Discover more from Productive Flourishing

 You can find more about this roadmapping process, along with other helpful frameworks and resources to help you with your quarterly planning, in the Start Finishing Field Guide.

-At the end of each quarter we now host two Quarterly Planning sessions and we always start them the same way, with celebrations.
-There are multiple reasons to start with a celebration, but the main one is that by stopping to reflect on the quarter that was, we can see how the actions of those days, weeks, and months came together to form something greater than the sum of its parts.
+When we do a Quarterly Planning session we like to start with a celebration.
+The main reason for that is to pause to reflect on how the quarter was, so we can see how the actions of those days, weeks, and months came together to form something greater than the sum of its parts.

-Here are just a few examples of the wins we’ve celebrated with our members this year:
+Here are just a few examples of the wins we’ve celebrated with our members:

 We identified where our cash flow issues were coming from, which helped us figure out what needed to be prioritized and what needed to be pushed off.
 We were able to build a scaffolding that wasn’t there before to support what’s coming next.